 Adds a directory to the list of directories searched for include files.

-The directory to be added to the list of directories searched for include files.
+The directory to add to the list of directories searched for include files.
+The space between

 To add more than one directory, use this option more than once.
 Directories are searched only until the specified include file is found.